-There seems to be a lot of confusion in the market about dashboards and the different vendors.
+There seems to be a lot of confusion in the dashboard market concerning different B.I. vendors and company needs.
 A couple general thoughts on how I see the space.

 There are three general categories in the dashboard space: